muhamed-fazlic/Evona/README.md

 -Example of unit testing

--Memory caching ( If we have API that is very often called, caching is a very good solution because we save data for some period (maybe 30 sec) in cache memory then return result from the cache and avoid every single request made a call to a database.  )
+-Memory caching ( If we have API that is being often called, caching is a very good solution because we save data for some period (let's say for 30 sec) in cache memory then return result from the cache and avoid every single request made a call to a database.  )

 -Tools:
       MediatR ( Pattern/Library is used to reduce dependencies between objects )